sanicatthedisco/Collective-Cell-Migration/readme.md

 ## Overview
 This project has two components.
 In `scripts` are Fiji scripts which allow for image registration to landmarks and exporting RoI coordinates.
 In `analysis` are python files which contain utilities for analyzing cell migration tracks stored in TrackMate files.

+If you don't know python, never fear!
+All of the software in the `analysis` folder has been packaged into a handy google colab project, found here: [JACMAD Software](https://colab.research.google.com/drive/129qx-whFyeDSjB-4Q8JDnjEofPaYcQJE?usp=sharing).

 ## Scripts

 To install a script, locate your Fiji installation directory.